Writing to Charles Dickens

 So why did he not hand over this letter with the others?
 Dickens tried to convince Forster that the sight of Walker, who looked miserable, and the despairing behaviour of his wife, who had waited outside the police court all morning in the hope of speaking to the complainant, had undermined his determination to go through with the prosecution.
 However, it is equally likely that he was embarrassed by his failure to see through the letter, and that his willingness to accept it at face value encouraged Walker to write again, and again, and again.

-Tracey obviously realised that the real Walker —that is to say the fraudster — hid beneath the pitiful image of himself that he had presented in his begging letters.
+Tracey obviously realised that the real Walker — the fraudster — hid beneath the pitiful image of himself he had presented in his begging letters.
 And his assessment was correct, for Walker now sent yet another letter to Dickens — this time an angry letter — in which he demanded compensation from the woebegone writer.
 Compensation for what?
-For his having to pass the night in a “loathsome dungeon” at the Marylebone police court following his arrest!
+For his having to pass the night in a ‘loathsome dungeon’ at the Marylebone police court following his arrest!

 The Mendicity Society was no more sympathetic.
-As we have seen, they had been dealing with Walker for some two years before the Dickens incident, and they pointed out in their Report for 1844 that in that time he had become a “systematic” writer of begging letters.
+As we have seen, they had been dealing with Walker for some two years before the Dickens incident, and they pointed out in their report for 1844 that in that time he had become a ‘systematic’ writer of begging letters.
 Apparently he had previously secured employment with an unnamed benefactor who felt charitable towards him.
-However, he robbed his employer, who, fortunately for him, was too concerned for the well-being of his family to take him to court.
+He duly robbed his employer, who, fortunately for him, was too concerned for the well-being of his family to take him to court.

-As if to rub salt into the wound, Dickens was targeted by another scrounger on the day after, that is to say on the 24th of May.
+As if to rub salt into the wound, Dickens was targeted by another scrounger on 24 May.
 The fellow must have read the newspaper report of the hearing in the Marylebone police court, for he

 Dickens barricaded himself indoors in order to sit out the siege.
-As there was plenty of food in the house, it was really only a question of waiting, and, to be sure, the scrounger gave up in the middle of the night.
-As he left he made his point with “a prodigious alarum on the bell”.
+As there was plenty of food in the house, it was only a question of waiting, and indeed the scrounger gave up in the middle of the night.
+As he left, he made his point with ‘a prodigious alarum on the bell’.

 The article is Dickens at his best, the brilliantly satirical writing barely concealing his anger.
 To take just one of many possible examples, in an early passage he combines great perspicacity with deep disdain to convey the ingenious inventions of this type of criminal: